Patrick-Kladek/CocoaDebugKit/Doc/Home.md

-#Welcome to the pkDebugFramework wiki!
+#Welcome to the CocoaDebugKit wiki!

 On the following pages you will see a complete documentation of all parts of this project.

-* pkSettings
+* CocoaDebugSettings
-* pkPropertyEnumerator
+* CocoaPropertyEnumerator
-* pkDebugView
+* CocoaDebugView
-* pkDebugDescription
+* CocoaDebugDescription